 As the water around the islands is so clear, snorkelling and diving are big business.
-St Martin’s Dive School offers snorkelling safaris for as little as £25 per person, while Scilly Seal Snorkelling, on St Martin’s, allows you to get close to the locals for £49.
-Obviously dogs are not allowed on these trips but I couldn’t not mention them because they provide such a unique experience!
+St Martin’s Dive School offers snorkelling safaris for £25 per person, while Scilly Seal Snorkelling, on St Martin’s, allows you to get close to the locals for £49.
+Obviously dogs are not allowed on these trips but I couldn’t not mention them because are so unique!

 If you’re lucky enough to visit during one of the famous Low Tide Events – where you can walk between Tresco and Bryher – make sure you do it!
-For just a few hours, hundreds of people turn out for this uniquely Scillonian experience, which has a distinct party atmosphere.
+Hundreds of people turn out for this uniquely Scillonian experience, which has a distinct party atmosphere.

 Each of the five islands has its own individual personality with lots to offer visitors.
 Whether you’re keen to get off the beaten track or explore the beautiful beaches, you’ll be spoilt for choice.

 The Walk Scilly festival, which takes place twice a year in spring and autumn, attracts people from around the UK.
 It offers an interesting programme of walks – all led by local guides – and is a great way to explore and find out more about the islands’ history.
 Dogs are welcome to join in the fun, as long as they are kept on lead.

 None of the islands have restrictions on footpaths for dogs and many of the beaches can be visited year-round, too.
 Bizarrely, dogs must be kept on lead at all times on Tresco so make sure you adhere to the rules.
-For more information about walks, click here or visit the Tourist Information Centre on St Mary’s.
+For more information about dog-friendly walks on the Isles of Scilly, visit the Tourist Information Centre on St Mary’s.

 You can’t come to the Isles of Scilly and not visit the Seven Stones Inn.
 This family-run pub, on St Martin’s, is just a short walk from the island’s jetty and super dog-friendly.
 You’re guaranteed a warm welcome at the Seven Stones, which serves hearty pub grub and fine real ales.
 You also get great views from the beer garden.

-GET ME THERE: There are a few different ways to reach the Isles of Scilly.
+There are a few different ways.
 One of the most popular – and cheapest – methods is by boat.
 The Scillonian III passenger ferry has been running between Penzance and St Mary’s since 1977 and the crossing takes approximately 2hrs 45mins.

 Once you’ve arrived, getting around is easy.
 The St Mary’s Boatmen’s Association run regular services between the islands (tides depending), as well as day trips and excursions.
 Dogs are welcome on all the boats, provided they are on-lead and well-behaved.
-Various offers and deals are available but a straight return journey between two of the islands will set you back £9.50 per adult.
+A straight return journey between two of the islands will set you back £9.50 per adult.